 The number 40 bus stops outside the Community Centre.
 Services depart from Eyre Street/Moor Market and call at the Sheffield Interchange before heading to Stradbroke.
 The services are half hourly and the bus that leaves the Interchange at 08.58* should arrive at the playing venue around 09.20*.
 Services 24 (First) and 25 (Stagecoach) leave Arundel Gate in Sheffield approximately every ten minutes.
 Both services stop about 200 metres from the playing venue.
 Aim for the 08.57*, 09.07* or 09.19* departures.

-* Based on the timetable valid from 15th May 2016
+* Based on the timetable valid on date of going to press

 Car parking for about 50 vehicles is available at the playing venue.
 Otherwise please use surrounding streets.

 Tea and coffee will be available at the playing venue.
 Shops, café and fast food outlets are about 500 metres away.

 The playing area at the venue is wheelchair accessible and the venue has a disabled toilet.
 It would help the organisers if disabled competitors could contact the Entry Secretary, Geoff Brown, about any special requirements they may have.
 The Organiser will try to cater for such requirements wherever possible.